-1.0 BACKGROUND:
+1.0 Background/References

-The implementation of the Combined DNA Index System (CODIS) in forensic DNA laboratories has provided an additional tool in assisting law enforcement agencies in solving or linking crimes that otherwise may not have resulted in the identification of a suspect.
+1.1 The implementation of the Combined DNA Index System (CODIS) in forensic DNA laboratories has provided an additional tool in assisting law enforcement agencies in solving or linking crimes that otherwise may not have resulted in the identification of a suspect.
 Accurate data entry for upload to NDIS (National DNA Index System) is essential.

-It is the responsibility of the Forensic Scientist to generate profiles from convicted offender and/or forensic samples, determine CODIS eligibility, review other scientist's profiles, enter their profiles into CODIS and notify the CODIS Administrator of any potential problems associated with their CODIS DNA profiles.
+It is the responsibility of the Forensic Scientist to generate profiles from convicted offender and/or forensic samples, determine CODIS eligibility, review other scientists' profiles, enter their profiles into CODIS and notify the CODIS Administrator of any potential problems associated with their CODIS DNA profiles.
 The CODIS Manager is responsible, in part, to serve as the laboratory's chief point of contact for all CODIS communications, maintain CODIS software updates and security, update/add/remove CODIS users, and upload profiles to NDIS.
 DNA profiles entered into CODIS will be done so according to CODIS and NDIS Operational Procedures.
-Idaho currently allows for data entry into the following Indices: Offender (convicted offender); Unidentified Human Remains (deduced missing person, unidentified person); Missing Persons (alleged father/mother, biological child/father/mother, sibling, deduced missing person, missing person, maternal/paternal relative); Forensic Mixture; Forensic Partial; and Forensic (known and unknown).
-Profiles entered into the Forensic Index include both solved and unsolved cases in which the profile is associated with a crime and believed to be attributable to the putative perpetrator.
+Idaho currently allows for data entry into the following Indices: Offender (convicted offender); Unidentified Human Remains (deduced missing person, unidentified person); Missing Persons (alleged father/mother, biological child/father/mother, sibling, deduced missing person, missing person, maternal/paternal relative); Forensic Mixture; Forensic Partial; Forensic; and State Only.
+Profiles entered into the Forensic, Mixture, Partial, and State Only Indices include both solved and unsolved cases in which the profile is associated with a crime and believed to be attributable to the putative perpetrator.
 Suspect reference samples and profiles matching the victim(s) and/or any elimination samples (e.g. consensual partner samples) may not be entered.
+Profiles in the Mixture and Partial Index must meet the NDIS eligibility requirements, including applicable match estimation criteria.
+Profiles in the State Only Index must include a minimum of 7 loci, and meet a match estimation of no more than 1 in the current size of the Idaho database.
+Specimens in this index will not be uploaded to NDIS.

-2.0 SCOPE:
+2.0 Scope

-To provide a mechanism to ensure accurate data entry for all offender and forensic database samples
+2.1 To provide a mechanism to ensure accurate data entry for all offender and forensic database samples

-3.0 EQUIPMENT/REAGENTS:
+3.0 Equipment/Reagents

-CODIS Computer Workstation
+- CODIS Computer Workstation

-Allele Tables and/or CMF files generated from sample analyses.
+- Allele Tables and/or CMF files generated from sample analyses.

-CODIS Training Manual
+- CODIS Training Manual

-4.0 PROCEDURE:
+4.0 Procedure